 In this detailed book and DVD, Brian explains his process of the making of a gold ribbon torc using the tools and technology of the early Iron Age.
 There is a short trailer from the DVD below.

 The price is €40 (plus shipping) for the book and DVD.
-To purchase, please contact email@example.com or phone +353 86 3432907.
-Payments can be made with Paypal.
+To purchase, please use PAYPAL with firstname.lastname@example.org or phone +353 86 3432907. email me with your postal address.

 From the Introduction to ‘Unlocking the Secrets of the Ribbon Torc.

 ‘In Ireland we have always had great pride in the prehistoric gold collection exhibited at the National Museum of Ireland.
 The magnificent lunulae, torcs, bracelets and collars are admired for their beauty and skillful workmanship.
 However in the enclosed atmosphere of the museum they may feel very remote from the people and places where the work of making the artefacts took place.
 There may be questions about how, who, when and where, but the answers might not be there.
 When we begin to think about how a gold ornament such as the beautiful ribbon torc from ‘near Belfast’ was made we find that the information is sometimes in short supply.

 Archaeology is a way of looking at the world in the past to understand how people lived in periods and places both distant and local.
 It is a curious study because it is very dependant of the contribution that other forms of knowledge can make to our understanding of the past.
 Almost every other branch of learning and the applied arts and sciences elucidate the sometimes partial information that archaeology itself produces.
 Even in the best archaeological circumstances it is rarely possible to follow the whole process of production through from beginning to end.